gohugoio/hugo/content/en/getting-started/usage.md

 {{< new-in 0.123.0 >}}

 {{% note %}}
 Hugo publishes descendants of draft, future, and expired [node] pages.
-To prevent publication of these descendants, use the [`cascade`] front matter field to cascade [build options] to the descendent pages.
+To prevent publication of these descendants, use the [`cascade`] front matter field to cascade [build options] to the descendant pages.

 [build options]: /content-management/build-options/
 [`cascade`]: /content-management/front-matter/#cascade-field